-3.1.4 Interfaces
+3.1.3 Interfaces

-- The RS232 interface has NMEA output for external devices. - An SD Card interface. - A USB slot for data transfer using USB memory stick. - An IGC interface to connect and power Colibri or LX20 devices.
-The connector pin-out corresponds to the IGC standard. (only on LX8000)
+- The RS232 interface has NMEA output for external devices. - An SD Card interface. - A USB slot for data transfer using USB memory stick.

-3.1.5 Options
+3.1.4 Options

-3.1.5.1 Internal Options
+3.1.4.1 Internal Options

-Integrated Flarm electronics can be built into the LX8000 digital unit.
+Integrated Flarm electronics can be built into the LX9000 digital unit.
 All necessary connectors are available on the rear side of the unit (Flarm external indicator, Flarm antenna), which guaranties the same comfort as with the original Flarm devices.
 It is very important to point out that the whole system uses only one GPS receiver and therefore offers a low power solution.
 One bicolour LED Flarm External display is included in the delivery; extension to a second seat is possible.

-3.1.5.2 External Options
+3.1.4.2 External Options

 By using a RS485 bus system a wide range of optional interfaces can be easily connected to the basic configuration with minimal installation work.
-The LX8000 bus system can be extended easily by use of RS485 splitting units, which allow plug and play connection of optional devices.
-The following units can be connected to the LX8000 bus system:
+The LX9000 bus system can be extended easily by use of RS485 splitting units, which allow plug and play connection of optional devices.
+The following units can be connected to the LX9000 bus system:

 - Second Seat Device (LX9000D, LX8000D or LX8080D): The unit installed in the rear seat of the glider is powered and receives all necessary data from the main unit.
-The communication between both units is exclusively via the RS485 bus system. - Remote Control: An extremely ergonomic leather-coated handle which includes 8 push buttons to operate the LX8000 and also two additional buttons with open wires.
-These two buttons can be used for instance as PTT for radio and SC/Vario changeover command. - Electrical Compass Device - Secondary Vario Indicators
+The communication between both units is exclusively via the RS485 bus system. - Remote Control: An extremely ergonomic leather-coated handle which includes 8 push buttons to operate the LX9000 and also two additional buttons with open wires.
+These two buttons can be used for instance as PTT for radio and SC/Vario changeover command. - Electrical Compass Device

+• Secondary Vario Indicators